ekourkchi/galaxy_inclination/README.md

    - A folder that contains the images of standard galaxies
    - A folder that contains the images of all target galaxies
    - The list of target galaxis.
 This list has only one column, the PGC number of the galaxies.
-For example, as text file as follows:
+For example, a text file like:

            pgc
            10002